Exrelativity/elwalker/README.md

 1. Generate your `app.ts` file using `staart controllers`
 1. Build with `staart build` and deploy with `staart launch`

-### Updating Staart
+### Updating Elwalker

-To update your installation of Staart, run the following:
+To update your installation of Elwalker, run the following:

 ```bash
 staart update api